syncfusion-content/wpf-docs/wpf/SfDataGrid/Overview.md

 IEditableObjectSupport
 </td>
 <td>
-SfDataGrid supports to rollback the changes when you press Esc Key by implementing IEditableObject interface.
+SfDataGrid supports to rollback the changes when you press <kbd>Esc</kbd> Key by implementing IEditableObject interface.
 For more information about IEditableObject refer {{ '[IEditableObject](http://help.syncfusion.com/wpf/sfdatagrid/editing)' | markdownify }}.
 </td>
 </tr>